More information on your options at the end of Year 11

 Your main choices are:

-- a full-time course
+- full-time study

 Apprenticeships are jobs with training - a mix of on and off-the-job training leading to qualifications at level 2-7, although you will normally start at level 2 or 3.